Explore this Section

 Throughout their studies at Keele, students are able to use Bloomberg Professional service for their financial market research and also hands-on practice of applying professional analytical tools and functions.
 Bloomberg Professional is accessible from all terminals in KMS multifunctional IT suite.

-"The inspiration I received during the year have widened my life and will benefit me for a life time."
+"The inspiration I received during the year has widened my life and will benefit me for a life time."

 MSc Accounting & Financial Management